tig-foundation/tig-monorepo/docs/guides/anatomy.md

 To help nurture and sustain open collaboration it is important that there is a disincentive to escape the “copyleft effect” sought by the TIG Open Data Licence with respect to the innovation incentivised and captured by The Innovation Game.
 Therefore, in addition to any copyright assigned to TIG in code submitted to The Innovation Game (which may be evaded by re-implementation), TIG wishes to seek patents on the technical effects of certain algorithmic advances embodied in submitted code.

-TIG will provide enhanced rewards for code submissions which embody an algorithmic advance.
-To be considered for such enhanced rewards the Innovator must**: (i)** submit a claim which meets certain minimum disclosure criteria; and **(ii)** provide a fixed deposit.
+TIG will provide advance rewards for code submissions which embody an algorithmic advance.
+To be considered for such advance rewards the Innovator must**: (i)** submit a claim which meets certain minimum disclosure criteria; and **(ii)** provide a fixed deposit.
 Whether the submitted code meets the standard to be classified as an algorithmic advance will be determined by a vote which will be open to all TIG token holders.

 TIG will file a provisional patent application (taking advantage of the twelve month grace period for disclosure available in the US) in relation to algorithmic advances prior to publication of such advances in The Innovation Game.